bio-ontology-research-group/pathophenodb/README.md

 # Issues

 Some parts of PathoPhenoDB contain textmined information.
-If you identify potential issues that should be resolved, please create a new issue at the (https://github.com/bio-ontology-research-group/pathophenodb/issues)[issue tracker].
+If you identify potential issues that should be resolved, please create a new issue at the [issue tracker](https://github.com/bio-ontology-research-group/pathophenodb/issues).